ppkgtmm/ppkgtmm/README.md

-Hey there 👋🏻
+### Hey there 👋🏻

 I am Pinky, a data engineer in proptech with around 2 years of work experience in IT industry.
-I used to develop APIs for clients of a software vendor startup in thailand
+I used to develop APIs at a software vendor startup in thailand where I found how data can guide decision making creating values

 <br />
 <div align="center">